 Today the trails gradually descend to Melamchi Pul Bazaar through meadows and cultivated fields.
 On the way, you come across several old villages.
 With the spectacular Mountain View, you will get to interact with local and friendly people.
-From here take a drive of around 3-4 hrs to the Kathmandu valley.
+From here, take a drive of around 3-4 hrs to the Kathmandu valley.
 Enjoy the panoramic views all the way, enjoying the fresh air and forested road.
 Drive back to Kathmandu by bus or private vehicle; join Nepali cultural dinner in the evening overnight in Kathmandu hotel.

 Not satisfied with this itinerary?
 Cutomize Now

 |Year||Start Date||Trip Duration||Cost/Person||Group Size||Join Group|

 |2020||07 jan||05 days||US$ 520||2-16 Pax||Join Group|

 |2020||11 jan||05 days||US$ 520||2-16 Pax||Join Group|